-- 1. The height and width of a new building must be compatible with historic buildings within the context of the new building.
+- The height and width of a new building must be compatible with historic buildings within a 360 degree range of visibility of the new building.
 (See introduction to this chapter.) - 2.
-The height of a proposed building should be no taller than the tallest adjacent historic building of the same type (e.g. single family to single family, multi-family to multi-family).
+The height of a proposed building should be no taller than the tallest historic building on the block within a 360 degree range of visibility of the same type (e.g. single family to single family, multi-family to multi-family).
 The height of the historic structure should be calculated from the original historic ridge line (not any later additions that may be taller). - 3.
 Design new buildings to respect the existing width of original structures in the district.
 The space should be no more than ten percent of the average spacing of other historic buildings within the subject block.
 Larger apartment buildings or newer dwellings that do not contribute to the existing historic character should not be included within this calculation.